ibm-cloud-docs/cloud-databases/ha-dr.md

 ### Manual data replication
 You do not need to replicate the data manually.
 You do, however, have to restore your old service's backup into a new service and region.

 Furthermore, you can initiate a backup manually whenever you want. {{site.data.keyword.cloud}} Databases can then use the latest backup for the restoration into a new service instance into a new region.
-This restoration process is initiated by you.
+This restoration process is initiated by you in coordination with the {{site.data.keyword.cloud}} Databases team.

 ## Service replication

 {{site.data.keyword.cloud}} Databases does not replicate the service instance.
 You need to initiate the restoration of a backup of a failed service into a new service in a new region.
 The restoration process will require you to create a new instance in the event of a complete regional failure following the normal service create guidelines.
 You are not required to restore into a new region for single zone failures.
-The {{site.data.keyword.cloud}} Databases will fix  single zone failures in place.
+The {{site.data.keyword.cloud}} Databases team will fix  single zone failures in place.

 ## High availability and disaster recovery